gfarge/gfarge.github.io/_pages/about.md

 ---

-📅 *17 October 2023* : Invited to talk in the Berkeley Seismology Lab seminar series
+📅 *17 October 2023* : Invited to talk in the UC Berkeley Seismology Lab seminar series
 {: .small}